vinicius0026/blog/_posts/2020-06-10-hapi-guide-why-hapi-and-intro.md

 ### Up to date

 Since Hapi has reached 1.0 in 2013 a lot has happened in JavaScript and Node.js ecosystems.
-And Hapi has not lagged behind in adopting new trends and patterns, even when that meant a complete re-write of the framework.
+And Hapi has not lagged behind in adopting new trends and patterns, even when that meant a complete rewrite of the framework.

-The latest rewrite (for version 17) was made to adopt `async/await` constructs that had landed in Node.js 8.
+The [latest rewrite](https://github.com/hapijs/hapi/issues/3658) (for version 17) was made to adopt `async/await` constructs that had landed in Node.js 8.

 Another recent addition to the lib that shows how it keeps up to date with current trends were the TypeScript definition files that were added to most (if not all) of the main modules, including of course the main Hapi module.

+### Quick response to issues

+For a project the size of Hapi's, it is incredible how low the number of open issues there are in the Hapi.
+At the time of this writing, there are only 5 open tickets on the [main repo](https://github.com/hapijs/hapi/issues), 25 on [Joi's repo](https://github.com/hapijs/joi/issues) (most support related) and 3 on [Nes repo](https://github.com/hapijs/nes/issues).

+If you open a ticket in any of the modules maintained under the Hapi organization in Github it is very likely that you will get an answer very quickly.

 ### A word on performance benchmarks